16 Surprising Things Rapid City, South Dakota Is Known For

-Rapid is the second largest city in South Dakota, the largest city and airport near Mount Rushmore, and considered the “Gateway to the Black Hills”.
-We are surrounded by well known locations and national parks, but many recognize Rapid for these surprising things you can explore right in town.
+Rapid City is the second largest city in South Dakota, its home to the largest airport near Mount Rushmore, and is considered the “Gateway to the Black Hills”.
+Our city is surrounded by well known memorials and national parks like the four famous faces of Mount Rushmore, but there are a few surprising things within the city that you might already know about.

-It’s impossible to miss these famous faces in Downtown Rapid City.
-Called the City of Presidents, which is also Rapid City’s nickname, this free walking tour beats any history book when it comes to learning American Presidents.
-Each statue was created by a local artist and features something iconic to the president, and all are life-sized except for William Howard Taft who was a little too pricey to fully recreate in bronze.
+It’s impossible to miss the famous faces of Downtown Rapid City.
+Called the City of Presidents, which is also Rapid City’s nickname, is free walking tour that beats any history book when it comes to learning about the American Presidents.
+Each statue was created by a local South Dakota artist and features something iconic to the president, and all are life-sized except for William Howard Taft who was slimmed down since his weight was a little too pricey to fully recreate in bronze.

 2. Seven Quirky Dinosaurs